 In July 2017, the Financial Accounting Standards Board ("FASB") issued ASU 2017-11, Earnings Per Share (Topic 260); Distinguishing Liabilities from Equity (Topic 480); Derivatives and Hedging (Topic 815): (Part I) Accounting for Certain Financial Instruments with Down Round Features, (Part II) Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception.
 The amendments in this update are intended to simplify the accounting for certain equity-linked financial instruments and embedded features with down round features that result in the strike price being reduced on the basis of the pricing of future equity offerings.
-Under the new guidance, a down round feature will no longer preclude equity classification when assessing whether an instruments or embedded feature is indexed to an entity's own stock.
-In addition, the amendments clarify existing disclosure requirements for equity-classified instruments.
-These amendments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2018, with early adoption permitted.
+Under the new guidance, a down round feature will no longer need to be considered when determining whether certain financial instruments or embedded features should be classified as liabilities or equity instruments.
+That is, a down round feature will no longer preclude equity classification when assessing whether an instrument or embedded feature is indexed to an entity's own stock.
+In addition, the amendments clarify existing disclosure requirements for equity-classified instruments are effective for fiscal years, and interim periods within those years, beginning after December 15, 2018, with early adoption permitted.
 The adoption of this ASU should not have a material impact on the consolidated financial statements.